mtc2000/AnyTrustDKG/README.md

 All data is available on Zenodo and public in GitHub.
 See previous section [**Obtain the Artifact**](#obtain-the-artifact).

 - Artifacts Evaluated - Functional: Instructions in this document are expected to lead to successful build and execution of the software `run.jar` and `computationTest.jar`.
 - Artifacts Evaluated - Reusable: The code base in this artifact can be reused and repurposed, where the key components are listed in the [**introduction**](#introduction).
-The provided AWS testing framework may be of independent interest and be reused for any distributed experiements on AWS regardless of software dependencies.
+The provided AWS testing framework may be of independent interest and be reused for any distributed experiments on AWS regardless of software dependencies.

 - Results Reproduced:
 Following the instructions in [**Run Local Computation Test**](#run-local-computation-test-heavier-computation-1020-compute-minutes-4-gb-ram), the computational results in our paper can be generated independently within an allowed tolerance.